importjason/TIL/220223 checking max num.md

 **But why?**

-I checked at various circumstances and found it's not a coincidence.
+I checked at various situations and found it's not a coincidence.
 There must be a particular reason.

-Maybe the clue would be found on the website, but in the circumstance that I don't know about time complexity, the next TIL will solve it.
+Maybe the clue would be found on https://wiki.python.org/moin/TimeComplexity, but in the circumstance that I don't know about time complexity, the next TIL will solve it.